fujitake/vantiq-related/vantiq-apps-development/vantiq-resources-introduction/docs/eng/hands-on-lab.md

 ![](../../imgs/hands-on-lab/02_view_task_events_1.png)
 1. You can observe the data flowing through `GuadMQTT`.
 ![](../../imgs/hands-on-lab/02_view_task_events_2.png)
 1. Clicking on one of them will display the details and show that the data is in JSON format.
 It represents the location of the security guard.
 ![](../../imgs/hands-on-lab/02_view_task_events_3.png)

 ### 3. Check the data processing step by step<a id="03_view_task_events"></a>
-As for the `EnrichGuard` and `TransformGuard`, perform [View Task Events] as in the previous section.
+As for the `EnrichGuard` and `TransformGuard`, execute [View Task Events] as in the previous section.

 1. `EnrichGuard` queries the security guard master (`guards` Type) and adds (Enrich) the security guard information whose `guard_id` matches.
 Compared to the previous step, notice that the `guards` property has been added.
 ![](../../imgs/hands-on-lab/03_view_task_events_1.png)